affinitydb/doc/pathSQL reference.md

 Units of Measurement
 --------------------
-mvStore allows to attach [units](./terminology.md#unit-of-measurement) to [double](#double)-precision floating point numbers, to enhance the self-descriptiveness of data, and interoperability. mvStore automatically converts values between different units when performing computations on compatible types.
+ChaosDB allows to attach [units](./terminology.md#unit-of-measurement) to [double](#double)-precision floating point numbers, to enhance the self-descriptiveness of data, and interoperability.
+ChaosDB automatically converts values between different units when performing computations on compatible types.

 The syntax simply requires to append the chosen unit suffix to a literal value (wherever a value is legal).
 Note that suffixes